The DSAI Consumer Code of Practice

 (d) report any failure by a member to remedy any breach to the Board of the Association;

-(e) publish an annual report which includes any suggestions the Administrator has for the improvement of the Code in the light of experience, and forward a copy to the National Consumer Agency for information.
+(e) publish an annual report which includes any suggestions the Regulator has for the improvement of the Code in the light of experience.

 Breaches of the Consumer Code